Answers to your frequently asked questions

 We have a 24/7/365 maintenance line for residents which is answered by our trained responders and residents can always speak with a live person.
 Residents can also enter a work order through their online portal.
 We utilize a work order system to classify the nature of the maintenance issue.
 Each work is assigned to one of three classifications (low priority/normal priority/urgent priority).
 Response time is as follows:

-b.
-Normal Priority – Handled same business day unless it comes in at end of the day – then handled next
+- Normal Priority – Handled same business day unless it comes in at end of the day – then handled next business day

 We adhere to RI state law concerning evictions.
 We have a separate process for MA.
 The process for RI is as follows: